myTerminal/ursa/README.md

 ### Regular Backups

+In order to backup data, you may run:

+    ./ursa-retrieve

+...which will find the most recently updated (and hence most up-to-date data volume) and unlock it for syncing files for a backup.
+Although, it is recommended to occasionally also sync data between all the three data-volumes and keep them in sync.
+This can be done using:

+    ./ursa-sync

+This will open [meld](https://meldmerge.org) on all the three data volumes for manual sync.

+### Integrity Refresh (Suggested Once or Twice a Year)

-*ursa* has been designed to work with three sets of identical data volumes.
-It is recommended to run a replication cycle at regular intervals to avoid data loss.
+It is recommended to run an integrity refresh occasionally to avoid data loss.
 The reason for having thee data volumes is that if during a replication cycle, a volume has been identified with issues, another one can be used for the current cycle, and the problematic volume could still be repaired from one of the two working volumes.

-To start a backup, simply run:
+To start an integrity refresh cycle, simply run:

-    ./ursa-backup
+    ./ursa-refresh

 The scripts automatically unlocks the vaults, identify the newest and the oldest replicated volume, and the user is suggested to use the former to replicate the latter.
-This way, the oldest replicated volume becomes the newest for the next cycle, and all the three volumes get checked for data integrity every third replication cycle. *ursa* maintains the timestamp using an empty file named `.ursa-tag` at the root of each data volumes.
+This way, the oldest replicated volume becomes the newest for the next cycle, and effectively, all the three volumes get checked for data integrity every third replication cycle. *ursa* maintains the timestamp using an empty file named `.ursa-tag` at the root of each data volumes.

 ### Removing the Backup Drive